-Fig. 7.
-Science interferometer qualitatively derived from paper1, shown only starting from the 45 degree component delivering the received beam from the telescope onto the optical bench, neglecting imaging systems and redundancy.
+Fig. 8.
+Science interferometer qualitatively derived from paper, 1 shown only starting from the 45 degree component delivering the received beam from the telescope onto the optical bench, neglecting imaging systems and redundancy.

-Figures 8(a), 8(c) and 8(e) show the MSD spot sizes for different propagation distance z of different MEM beams which represent the top-hat beam with initial radius r=2 mm, 2.5 mm or 3 mm respectively.
-The settings of these MEM beams are the same except for the waist size w_0 of basic HG modes in the same subfigure.
-The max mode order N of these MEM beams are equal to 200.
-The origin and direction of basic HG modes of MEM beams are the same as the origin and direction of the input top-hat beam.
+Figures 9(a), 9(c) and 9(e) show the MSD spot sizes for different propagation distances z of different MEM beams which represent the top-hat beam with initial radii $r=2\,\mathrm{mm}$ , 2.5 mm or 3 mm respectively.
+The settings of these MEM beams are the same except for the waist size $w_0$ of basic HG modes in the same subfigure.
+The max mode order N of these MEM beams is equal to 200.
+The origin and direction of the basic HG modes of MEM beams are the same as the origin and direction of the input top-hat beam.

-Figures 8(b), 8(d) and 8(f) shows the power ratio within the MSD spot range for different propagation distance z of different MEM beams which represent the top-hat beam with initial radius $r = 2 \,\mathrm{mm}$, 2.5 mm or 3 mm respectively.
-The settings of these MEM beams are the same as the settings in Figs. 8(a), 8(c) and 8(e).
+Figures 9(b), 9(d) and 9(f) show the power ratio within the MSD spot range for different propagation distances z of different MEM beams which represent the top-hat beam with initial radii $r = 2 \,\mathrm{mm}$ , 2.5 mm or 3 mm respectively.
+The settings of these MEM beams are the same as the settings in Figs. 9(a), 9(c) and 9(e).

-For certain MEM beam, the MSD spot size increases with the value of propagation distance increasing and it's the hyperbolic function of propagation distance z.17 For certain propagation distance z, the MSD spot size increases with the waist size w_0 of basic HG modes of the MEM beam decreasing.
+For certain MEM beams, the MSD spot size increases with the propagation distance and it's the hyperbolic function of propagation distance z.
+For certain propagation distances z, the MSD spot size increases as the waist size $w_0$ of the basic HG modes of the MEM beam decreases.
 As we discussed before, even though the MSD spot size of the MEM beam representing diffracted beams is finite, it is not unique for the corresponding diffracted beam.
-The increasing velocity of MSD spot size increases with the propagation distance increasing.
-Furthermore, this increasing velocity increases with the waist size w_0 of basic HG beams decreasing or the initial radius r of the top-hat beam decreasing.
+The MSD spot size growth rate increases with propagation distance.
+Furthermore, this growth rate increases as the waist size $w_0$ of basic HG beams decreases or the initial radius r of the top-hat beam decreases.

-For certain MEM beam, the power ratio within the MSD spot range decreases with the propagation distance z increasing here.
-For certain propagation distance z, the power ratio within the MSD spot range decreases with the waist size w_0 of basic HG modes increasing.
-For certain propagation distance z and certain waist size w_0 of basic HG modes, the power ratio within the MSD spot range increases with the initial radius r of the top-hat beam increasing.
-The decreasing velocity of the power ratio within the MSD spot range increases with the initial radius r of the top-hat beam decreasing.
+For certain MEM beams, the power ratio within the MSD spot range decreases as the propagation distance z increases here.
+For certain propagation distances z, the power ratio within the MSD spot range decreases as the waist size $w_0$ of basic HG modes increases.
+The growth rate of the power ratio within the MSD spot range increases with decreasing initial radii r of the top-hat beam.

-Fig. 8.
+Fig. 9.
 The MSD spot sizes for different propagation distance z for the top-hat beams with initial radii $r=2.0\,\mathrm{mm}$ (a), $r=2.5\,\mathrm{mm}$ (c) or $r=3.0\,\mathrm{mm}$ (e).
-The power ratio within the MSD spot range for different propagation distance z of the top-hat beams with different initial radii $r=2.0\,\mathrm{mm}$ (b), $r = 2.5 \,\mathrm{mm}$ (d) or $r = 3.0 \,\mathrm{mm}$ (f).
+The power ratio within the MSD spot range for different propagation distance z of the top-hat beams with different initial radii $r=2.0\,\mathrm{mm}$ (b), $r=2.5\,\mathrm{mm}$ (d) or $r=3.0\,\mathrm{mm}$ (f).